kart-projects/Starbucks-Offers-Recommender-Capstone/README.md

 # Starbucks-Offers-Recommender-Capstone
-An offer recommendation system that predicts influential offers of Starbucks mobile rewards app users
+An offer recommendation system that predicts influential offers of Starbucks mobile rewards app